myokit/myokit/docs/source/api_formats/sbml.rst

   - The function definition feature of SBML is not supported.
   - The algebraic rule feature of SBML is not supported.
   - The constraint feature of SBML is not supported.
   - The events feature of SBML is not supported.
-External stimuli can be added by hand with :class:`Protocol`.
+External stimuli can be added by hand with :class:`myokit.Protocol`.

 API
 ===